-41 LIFE SPAN PSYCHOLOGY UC:CSU
+41 LIFE SPAN PSYCHOLOGY 3 UNITS UC:CSU

-Prerequisite: Psych 1 | Lecture: 3 hours An introduction to human development from infancy to old age, including basic psychological processes, emotional and social development as well as adjustments related to each phase of the life cycle.
+An introduction to human development from infancy to old age, including basic psychological processes, emotional and social development as well as adjustments related to each phase of the life cycle.
 Special emphasis is given to social and cultural influences.

-52 PSYCHOLOGICAL ASPECTS OF HUMAN SEXUALITY
+52 PSYCHOLOGICAL ASPECTS OF HUMAN SEXUALITY 3 UNITS UC:CSU